mateuszslowinski/megakBooksFront/README.md

 ## Your Books World

-Simple React app to manage of history of books you read with Express.js, Typescript and MySQL.
+Simple React app to manage of history of books you read with Express.js, Typescript, Redux Toolkit and MySQL.

 ## General info
 This project is a simple react connect with own backend application made for the MegaK course.
-The goal is to be able to manage and rating the history of the books we had read.You can add, edit and delete your books.App has simple sorting and searching by title.
+The goal is to be able to manage and rating the history of the books we had read.

+### About application
+Application has registration and login option for user.
+Every single user can manage his own books history, add and remove for his collection.User can search books by title and sort display views by best or worst rating and alphabetical.
+Application has hidden pages for user, available only for admin.
+Admin can add new books to application or edit their.
+Application using redux toolkit to manage global state.

 ## Setup
 To run this project, first go to https://github.com/mateuszslowinski/megakBooksBack and follow all instruction.